What is a Physical Therapist Assistant?

 SCC’s PTA Program is located on the Somerset Campus north, in Somerset, Kentucky, with classroom, laboratory and faculty offices located on the second floor of the Harold Rogers Student Commons building.
 Students enrolled in the program are expected to attend all program courses in person unless otherwise specified in course syllabi.
 General education courses may be completed at any KCTCS institution or may be transferred from other accredited institutions.
 Prospective students with transfer credits should submit a transcript to the Office of the Registrar to determine the transferability of those course credits prior to application to the program.

 The Physical Therapist Assistant Program at Somerset Community College is committed to academic excellence for students seeking associate degrees in the discipline.
-Program graduates will be prepared to act as contributing members of an inter-professional team and to interact with all constituents in a culturally sensitive manner.
+Program graduates will be prepared to act as contributing members of an inter-professional team and to interact with all constituents in a culturally sensitive manner that values the humanity of every person and the qualities that make them unique.
 They will be knowledgeable of theories and principles supportive of skills and procedures critical to the physical therapist assistant.
-Graduates, as they enter the workforce, will have achieved competency with general techniques common to practice settings available to them in the physical therapy communities served by Somerset Community College.
+Graduates, as they enter the workforce, will have achieved competency with general techniques consistent with contemporary professional expectations and common to practice settings available to them in the physical therapy communities served by Somerset Community College.
 They will be prepared to meet standards to obtain state credentials as a physical therapist assistant and to function in a technically competent, caring, responsible and safe manner under the supervision of a physical therapist.

 The SCC Program engages in continuous and systematic evaluation and improvement.
 Comments, suggestions, ideas, and constructive criticism are welcomed as a part of the program’s assessment process.
 SCC’s due process policies, as outlined in the KCTCS Catalog and related handbooks, provide a voice to current and prospective students, employees and other affiliated persons.
 However, individuals in the community who do not have a formal affiliation with SCC or SCC’s PTA Program, including clinical education sites, employers, and members of the general public, are also welcome to provide comments according to the following policy.